dmial/wit-bit-site-content/post/processing-of-unrecoverable-errors-in-swift.md

 ## Source Code vs Documentation

 Let's look at [source code](https://github.com/apple/swift/blob/master/stdlib/public/core/Assert.swift).
-We can see right away the following.
+We can see right away the following:

-1. Every one of these five functions either terminates program execution or just doing nothing.
+1. Every one of these five functions either terminates the program execution or just does nothing.
 2. Possible termination happens in two ways.
     * Either with printing convenient debug message by calling `_assertionFailure(_:_:file:line:flags:)`.
     * Or without debug message just by calling `Builtin.condfail(error._value)` or `Builtin.int_trap()`.